zynewave/podium-library/Guide/podium-guide.md

 Marker events can be used to identify and divide timeline sections of your arrangement.
 In a typical song for example, you could use marker events to indicate where the different verses and choruses begin.
 Marker events are shown on the lane just below the timeline ruler.
 Each marker is displayed as a tag where the left edge is aligned at the event time position.
 The name of the marker that is placed at or before the start of the displayed timeline range is shown at the left edge of the lane.

 Right-clicking a marker event shows a context menu with options for the clicked event.
 There are commands for selecting all marker events and setting the segment, punch and loop ranges between the clicked marker and the next marker on the timeline.
-There are also commands to extend the punch and loop ranges.
-Right-clicking on a blank spot on the timeline shows a context menu with options for selecting all marker events or inserting a new marker either at the clicked position or at the play cursor position (key shortcut Alt+M).
-The command to insert a marker at the play cursor position does not open the **Marker properties** dialog, and thus the Alt+M shortcut can be used to create markers on the fly during playback.
+Right-clicking on an empty area on the timeline shows a context menu with options for inserting a new marker either at the clicked position or at the play cursor position (key shortcut Alt+M).
 The editor snap mode and quantize value will affect the insert positions.
+See the [Marker Menu](#h.marker-menu) section for more information.

-New marker events can be inserted by double-clicking with the select tool or clicking with the pencil tool on a blank spot in the timeline.
+New marker events can be inserted by double-clicking with the select tool or clicking with the pencil tool on an empty area in the timeline.
 Use the scalpel tool if a previous marker tag overlaps the position where you want to insert a new event.

 If you have selected a marker event, press Left/Right to navigate the marker events.
 Press Ctrl+Left/Right to move selected events in steps of the editor quantize value.
 Press the Enter key to open the **Marker Properties** dialog.